maxgoldb/bampfa-workflows/digitization/readme.md

 # Digitization workflows in use at BAMPFA

-Workflows, specs, and processes for digitizing analog material at BAMPFA.
+Workflows, specs, and QC processes for digitizing analog material at BAMPFA.

 Includes film, analog video, text, still images, slides, negatives.